BSO

 Wednesday, January 20, 2010

-Yesterday morning I went to vote at the quaint New England house that serves as my voting place.
+Yesterday morning I went to vote at the quaint New England building that serves as my voting place.
 It was snowing out on and off all day, but turnout was high.

 A number of people commented over the last several days about seeing signs for Scott Brown around Northampton.
 Normally it is rare for signs to be seen for Republican candidates in Hamp, if you can even find somewhere to get them.
 This Brown supporter painted their own.